 Product Owner – Technical at GlaxoSmithKline

-I became interested in science at secondary school and remember being totally fascinated by this complex and exciting world.
-I was not exposed to external STEM events during my time at school and could have taken a very different path to what I am doing now.
+I became interested in science in at secondary school and I remember being totally fascinated by this complex and exciting world.
+I was not exposed to external STEM events during my time at school, and if I had been, I could have taken a very different path to what I am doing now.
 I went on to take Biology at A Level and then studied Biomedical Sciences at the University of Kent.
-At university, I was exposed to a lot of academic opportunities but my knowledge of industry was still limited.
+At University, I was exposed to a lot of academic opportunities but my knowledge of the industry was still limited.